An algebraic model for rational torus-equivariant spectra: Cochain ring spectra

 If $X$ is a $G$-space and $k$ is a ring $G$-spectrum then we may write

 for the $G$-spectrum of functions from $X$ to $k$.
-The first notation comes from the special case of an Eilenberg-MacLane spectrum, which gives a model for cohomology.
+The first notation comes from the special case of an Eilenberg-Mac~Lane spectrum, which gives a model for cohomology.
 The second notation comes from the special case $k=\bS$ of the functional dual.
 This spectrum has a ring structure using the multiplication on $k$ and the diagonal map of $X$.
 If $k$ is a commutative ring spectrum then so is $C^*(X;k)$.

-There are a number of related ring spectra of this form, and we briefly discuss their properties before explaining which is most relevant to us.
+There are a number of related ring spectra of this form associated to different choices of $k$ and we briefly discuss their properties before explaining which is most relevant to us.

-First, there is the rational sphere $G$-spectrum $\bS$, and then there are two Eilenberg-MacLane $G$-spectra associated to Green functors.
+First, we could take $k$ to be the rational sphere $G$-spectrum $\bS$, alternatively, we could take it to be one of two Eilenberg-Mac~Lane $G$-spectra associated to Green functors.
 The first Green functor is the Burnside functor $\A$, whose value on $G/H$ is the Burnside ring of $H$, and the second Green functor is the constant functor $\Q$.

 To start with we observe that there are maps